 Pain varies from one individual to another.
 However, these are feelings and emotions that many of us will/have experienced.
 It can regularly be a source to hear from somebody who has encountered the challenging rollercoaster of losing a friend or family member and has come out on the opposite side.
 Considering this, we present this guest post from Kiri Nowak, who writes over at The Content Wolf.
-Kiri shares her experience of losing a parent and a few things she's learned en-route.
+Kiri shares her experience of losing a parent and a few things she's learned en route.

 It's challenging to try and put how it feels to lose a parent into words, yet the critical thing to remember is there is no typical method of responding.
 I haven't recently felt one feeling since my dad passed; my experience has been more similar to venturing to the far corners of the planet.
 Each phase of your excursion will be extraordinary, and as you meander through your sadness, feelings will travel every way.